Skip to main content

 }

-This transform shows a more complex use case in which you have a Generic rule written to perform various string manipulation tasks.
+This transform shows a more complex use case in which you have a Transform rule written to perform various string manipulation tasks.
 If the manner the rule code uses to determine which task to run is passed to it by the operation variable and the operation is intended to get the last n characters of a string, n can be provided to the rule via the numChars variable.
 This transform invokes rule code to get the last three characters of the string passed to it with the UI configuration.

 {